openimis/openimis-be-core_py/README.md

 * Remember to register data masking class in module - this activity must also be done in apps.py file.
 * Use dot notation for JSON fields in the anon_fields list.

+### Granting Authority to See Masked Data
+If someone wants to grant a role the authority to see masked data, follow these steps:
+* Go to the openIMIS application.
+* Navigate to Administration -> Roles Management.
+* Select the role you want to grant the authority to see masked data.
+* In the available permissions list, find Core | Query Enable Viewing Masked Data.
+* Move this permission into chosen permissions.
+* Save the role.

+Now, users with this role will be able to see the original values of masked data even if they are marked as masked.
+To revert this option, simply move this permission from chosen permissions back to available permissions for the given role.
+This will make the data appear in the masked way again.

 ## Configuration options (can be changed via core.ModuleConfiguration)
 * auto_provisioning_user_group: assigned user group when REMOTE_USER